LBNL-ETA/frads/docs/how-to/guide5.md

 ### 2.2 Define control algorithms using a controller function

 The controller function will control the facade shading state, cooling setpoint temperature, and electric lighting power intensity in the EnergyPlus model during simulation.

 !!! example "Controller function"
     The example shows how to implement control algorithms for zone "Perimeter_bot_ZN_1", which has window "Perimeter_bot_ZN_1_Wall_South_Window" and lighting "Perimeter_bot_ZN_1_Lights".

     * **Facade CFS state** based on exterior solar irradiance
     * **Cooling setpoint temperature** based on time of day (pre-cooling)
     * **Electric lighting power intensity** based on occupancy and workplane illuminance (daylight dimming)

 !!! notes "Actuate"
-    * **Gerneric actuator**
+    * **Generic actuator**

     Use `EnergyPlusSetup.actuate` to set or update the operating value of an actuator in the EnergyPlus model. `EnergyPlusSetup.actuate` takes in a component type, name, key, and value.
 The component type is the actuator category, e.g. "Weather Data".
 The name is the name of the actuator, e.g. "Outdoor Dew Point".
 The key is the instance of the variable to retrieve, e.g. "Environment".
 The value is the value to set the actuator to.

     * **Special actuator**

         * **Facade CFS state**

         `EnergyPlusSetup.actuate_cfs_state` takes in a window name and a CFS state (the name of the glazing system).